 Then at 7am there was a shift change and I had 2 absolutely lovely midwives take over my care – one of whom recognised me from my previous birth.
 My surges then also changed from all being in my back to in my stomach at which point Paul’s attempts to rub my back were shunned!

 At 7.17am on Thursday 9th November Benjamin entered the world weighing 8lb 10oz.

 We waited for the cord to stop pulsating then Paul cut it.
 It took what felt like an eternity for him to be passed round to me and I finally got to hold my gorgeous little boy and have lovely skin to skin.

 He was just perfect.
 Due to the problems last time I had the injection to deliver the placenta but it still took about 20 minutes, during which time I was really anxious as I wasn’t sure if there would be problems.

 Luckily all went well and I had minimal blood loss.
 I did have a second degree tear again as the midwife said Benjamin had come out a bit skew-whiff.
 Due to the Strep B result and the fact that antibiotics were not given as long before as ideally should be we had to stay in for 24hrs so Benjamin could be monitored.

 In the end we didn’t get released till the Friday evening.
 Grace came to see her little brother on Thursday evening and was a bit confused where her little brother was, as he wasn’t in my tummy, even though we had shown her the baby!

-I am so lucky that I now have had two beautiful Wise Hippo babies.
+I am so lucky that I now have had two beautiful hypnobirthing babies.
 Benjamin’s birth was a lot quicker but also a lot more intense and I am so thankful for the techniques I had learnt, as they allowed me to achieve a natural and positive birth experience.